History of the Anglo-American Oil Co Ltd

 Essolube Motor Oil

-Pratt's 'Golden Pump' circa 1924.
-This petrol pump by Gilbert & Barker has the later Esso branding which was introduced in 1935
+Pratt's later 'Golden Pump' This petrol pump by Gilbert & Barker has the early globe petrol pump globe advertising the brand of Pratts which was to become Esso in 1935